 The benefits of using blockchain in healthcare are:

-1. Increased security: Blockchain technology can help to improve the security of medical data.
+1. Increased security: Blockchain technology can help improve medical data security.
 This is because it is a decentralized system that is resistant to tampering.

 3. Reduced costs: Using blockchain in healthcare can also help reduce costs.
 This is because it can automate certain processes and make others more efficient.